garrettjamie87/M1-Project/README.md

-A Wikipedia of Star Wars species.
-Just click on your favourite character to find out information about them about them, including species, language and life-span!
+A Wikipedia of Star Wars species, vehicles and planets!
+Just click on your favourite character or picture to find out information about them about them!